Arjun-M-101/Youtube_DE_Project/README.md

 These are automatically picked up by dashboard.py.

 ## 7. Fresh Setup (optional)
+clear_outputs.py script can be used to reset the project state.
-Before running the pipeline from scratch, clear old outputs:
+Before running the pipeline from scratch, clear old outputs (if already present):
 ```bash
 python scripts/clear_outputs.py
 ```